 - Fresh Mozzarella – The fresh mozzarella is not buffalo mozzarella (though that would have been nice).
 It is fresh cow’s milk mozzarella, not the shredded or square blocks that you see plenty of in grocery stores.
 This really makes a caprese dish to me and you can find it even at Aldi so I would not substitute this ingredient.

-- Fresh Roma Tomatoes – If you can use fresh tomatoes either from your garden or farmers market.
-I used Roma tomatoes because they are meaty and have less juice and seeds than other types of tomatoes.
-But you can really use any kind.
+- Fresh Tomatoes – If you can use fresh tomatoes either from your garden or farmers market.
+I originally used Roma tomatoes because they are meaty and have less juice and seeds than other types of tomatoes.
+This time I used grape tomatoes.
+But really cherry tomatoes, regular tomatoes, or any kind of tomatoes will work as long as they are ripe and fresh.

 - Fresh Basil – Again I got this from our garden but you can find fresh basil in any grocery store.
 This is also a key ingredient and I would NOT substitute it with other herbs or with dried basil.
 If you hate the taste you can try fresh parsley or oregano but it won’t be the same.